mechie/seekers-beyond-the-shroud/Scratchpad.md

 Effects:
 - Omphale's Blessing: +25 non-stunning damage to every successful attack
-- Light Kevlar: -5/-3 damage from each ranged/melee attack received

 Talents:
 - Retreat: Roll above the enemy’s DEX to retreat from combat, but suffer an automatic hit.